SAP-samples/fiori-tools-samples/sample-fiori-gen-ext/README.md

 Please see the sample extension package:  https://github.com/SAP-samples/fiori-tools-samples/sample-fiori-gen-ext for a full working sample.

+## More info

-For additional help pleae reach out using our Community Forum: https://answers.sap.com/tags/73555000100800002345
+For additional help pleae reach out using our Community Forum: https://answers.sap.com/tags/73555000100800002345 or via email SAPFioriElements@sap.com